 Allow the opening or start-up chemicals to circulate for 24 – 36 hours before doing any testing or water balancing.
 Why wait?
 There are 2 reasons:

 This will change the water chemistry and water balance.
 That little bit of time will allow the levels to settle back down for a more accurate reading.

 Some of the chemicals already in the pool water from the prior season, total dissolved solids (TDS) will be settled toward the bottom of the pool.
 This is especially true of cyanuric acid typically known as sun screen or stabiliser.
 If the water is not allowed to circulate & stir up what’s on the bottom, you will end up adding stabiliser that, more than likely, doesn’t need to be added.
 This is a great way to save money.
 By the way, never add conditioner or stabiliser unless the pool water needs it and only if the test shows a level of 20 ppm or less.
 Higher levels are simply wasteful and do nothing for the water balance.

-using test strips or test kit.
+Filter for 24 hours before testing water: Using test strips or test kit.
 Adjust pH, Total Alkalinity & Calcium Hardness as needed.

 Important note: Never drain your pool without checking with your pool builder or professional.
 In a vinyl liner pool, the liner will shrink, which can void the warranty and could further damage your pool.
 In a concrete, plaster or even fibreglass pools removal of the water completely could result in the entire pool structure ‘floating’ or ‘popping’ causing serious damage to the structure.